Yurrushia/DreamChild/README.md

 # DreamChild
-a girl who is able to be herself inside her dreams
+ a girl who can be herself in her dreams